 Drink in moderation

 Many people believe a drink or two can put you in the mood for sex.
 But too much alcohol may have the opposite effect thanks to the fact that alcohol can decrease the blood flow to the penis.
-In fact experts believe men who are dependent on alcohol could be up to 70 per cent more likely to have sexual problems such as erectile dysfunction.
-If you’re a man, current guidelines state a moderate alcohol intake is no more than three to four units of alcohol a day.
+In fact there’s evidence that more than 70 per cent of men who are dependent on alcohol are more likely to have a sexual problem such as erectile dysfunction (vii).
+Current guidelines state a moderate alcohol intake is no more than 14 units of alcohol a week for both men and women.

 Avoid illegal recreational drugs